 2 – The saw now idles, great!
 But it should idle without the chain moving.

-If the chain is moving while the saws idling, then back the idle screw out a 1/4 turn until the chain stops, this fine-tuning can now be done with the saw idling.
+If the chain is moving while the saw is idling, then back the idle screw out a 1/4 turn until the chain stops; this fine-tuning can now be done with the saw idling.

 If you find the saw keeps falling out of adjustment, like after you use it for an hour or so.
 Try a drop of super glue or thread lock on the threads of the adjusting screw.
 The constant vibration of the saw can often loosen the screws.

-You may find this page useful, I’ve listed the tools I use to clean and adjust carburetors “Chainsaw parts & tools”.
+You may find this page useful; I’ve listed the tools I use to clean and adjust carburetors “Chainsaw tools & parts.”

 Still Won’t Idle?

-If the saw still won’t idle, you have cleaned the air filter, got fresh gas mixed correctly, the plug is clean & gaped, and adjusting the idle screw hasn’t worked.
+If the saw still won’t idle, you have cleaned the air filter, got fresh gas mixed correctly; the plug is clean & gapped correctly; the spark arrester is clean, and adjusting the idle screw hasn’t worked.

-If you choose to replace the carburetor, be sure to replace the gasket or seal between carburetor and manifold and also replace the fuel filter in the gas tank.
+If you choose to replace the carburetor, be sure to check and replace the gasket or seal between the carburetor and manifold and also replace the fuel filter and clean the gas tank.

 Replace – Carburetors wear out, and when that happens, they are close to impossible to keep tuned.
 Replacing the carburetor is the way to go.